peace of mind. peaceful life.

 Person-centered, emotionally focused, collaborative, and strength-based approach through a trauma lens.

 I am passionate about helping individuals and couples travel through the ups and downs of life while discovering who they want to be.
 I believe each person is endowed with dignity and on a journey to discover who they are and their purpose, but sometimes life gets in the way.
 As a Certified Traumatologist, I learned that for many people, the bad things or trauma in their lives is like putting a mask over their face to see the world.
 Even though there is so much more to see and experience, their view of the world is skewed- limiting their full potential.
-With unconditional positive regard and a nonjudgmental environment, I will gently challenge you to discover struggles and then move towards thriving.
+With compassion, curiosity and creativity I will walk with you as you learn about your “self” which is where healing takes place.
 Drawing from my Catholicism, I believe that each person is uniquely created to flourish.
 For that reason, helping individuals maximize their strengths while tending to their weaknesses in a healthy, dignified manner leads to healing, grow, and happiness.

-I fuse ideas I fuse ideas from different theories, models and techniques such as Person Centered Theory, Cognitive Behavioral Therapy (CBT), Emotionally Focused Therapy (EFT), the H.E.A.R.T Model (Healing Emotional Affect Response to Trauma), and Eye Movement Desensitization and Reprocessing (EMDR) to meet the needs of the individual in front of me.
+I utilize Internal Family Systems Therapy (IFS) as a basis and fuse ideas from different theories, models and techniques such as Person-Centered Theory, Cognitive Behavioral Therapy (CBT), Emotionally Focused Therapy (EFT), the H.E.A.R.T Model (Healing Emotional Affect Response to Trauma), and Eye Movement Desensitization and Reprocessing (EMDR) to meet the needs of the individual in front of me.
 I am also happy to incorporate your religious or spiritual beliefs into our work.
 Therapy is not just about a diagnosis or even a theoretical orientation.
 While these are important, it is the relationship between therapist and client that brings about change.
 My goal is to meet you where you are at and help you move to where you want to be...or maybe even discover where you want to be.

 The people we surround ourselves with either raise or lower our standards.
 They either help us to become the-best-version-of-ourselves or encourage us to become lesser versions of ourselves.
 We become like our friends.
 No man becomes great on his own.
 No woman becomes great on her own.
 The people around them help to make them great.
 We all need people in our lives who raise our standards, remind us of our essential purpose, and challenge us to become the-best-version-of-ourselves.-Matthew Kelly